Click the link to apply https://forms.gle/Bx4UE8bVFRYEGN9X8

 Parents are required to volunteer in order for their child to remain enrolled because we believe that parental involvement is very vital to a child’s growth.
 Therefore, by being involved in going on field trips, volunteering in the classroom, etc. will create support to the child in many ways.

 Our curriculum will serve the children’s needs by building self-esteem and courage towards learning by “chunking” lessons and allowing the children to correct mistakes (which creates learning) before submitting assignments.

 A consideration of admission is for families and students not to take offense at the Christian nature and influence of Branham Christian Academy.
-Students will be required to sign the Honor Code published in their handbook.
+Parents and students will be required to sign the Honor Code published in their handbook.

 Throughout their time with us, we will ask the parents to fill out a survey to see if our school is a good fit for their child(ren).
 We will offer the parents and students a more individualized approach to learning by providing smaller classroom sizes in order to meet the individual educational needs of each student.

 We are seeking partners in our quest to advance the Kingdom of God.
 We are looking to raise $250,000 by April 2021 to facilitate our start-up funds which include our lease of a building, furniture, curriculum, materials and starting teacher salaries.
 We will maintain funds using the Florida Tax Credit which does not disperse until the end of September.